XRPLF/xrpl-dev-portal/resources/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

 This amendment ensures that reward shares for cross-chain transactions are always rounded down.
+This preserves the original intended behavior.

-Without this amendment, if the `fixUniversalNumber` amendment is enabled, reward amounts could be rounded up in ways that cause problems.
+Without this amendment, the [XChainBridge][] amendment has an incompatibility with the [fixUniversalNumber][] amendment.
+When those two amendments are both enabled, the `Number` type may be used for some intermediate calculations of token amounts.
+In some cases, values that used to round down instead are rounded to nearest, which alters the intended rounding behavior for reward shares in cross-chain transactions.

-This amendment has no effect unless the [XChainBridge][] amendment is also enabled.
+This amendment restores the intended rounding behavior.
+It has no effect unless both the [XChainBridge][] and [fixUniversalNumber][] amendments are also enabled.

 ### Flow